Patrick Stewart

 In 1966, Stewart became a member of the Royal Shakespeare Company.
 He made his Broadway theatre debut in 1971 in a production of A Midsummer Night's Dream.
 In 1979, he received the Laurence Olivier Award for Best Actor in a Supporting Role for his performance in Antony and Cleopatra in the West End.
-His first television role was in the ITV series Coronation Street in 1967.
-His first major screen roles were in BBC-broadcast television productions Fall of Eagles (1974), I, Claudius (1976), and Tinker Tailor Soldier Spy (1979).
-In 2008 he played King Claudius in Hamlet and received his second Olivier Award and his first Tony Award nomination for respective the West End and Broadway theatre productions.
+His first television role was in Coronation Street in 1967.
+His first major screen roles were in Fall of Eagles (1974), I, Claudius (1976) and Tinker Tailor Soldier Spy (1979).
+In 2008 he reprised his role as King Claudius in Hamlet and received his second Olivier Award and his first Tony Award nomination for respectively the West End and Broadway theatre productions.